Breast Reconstruction Can Restore Your Figure and Self-confidence

 The Initial Procedure

 Patients typically require a full six weeks or more to completely recover from breast reconstruction surgery.
 You will likely experience bruising, swelling, and discomfort during the first several days following your surgery.
 You should avoid strenuous activities and slowly return to light exercise.
 Your incisions must be cleaned regularly and bandages must be changed to avoid infection.
-Dr. Boudreaux may recommend wearing a surgical bra during the first stage of your recovery.
+Dr. Boudreaux and Dr. Claiborne may recommend wearing a surgical bra during the first stage of your recovery.

 Schedule Your Consultation